Filipino-Style Spaghetti

 Directions

-• In a deep pot, saute the onions in the olive oil until soft and translucent, about 5-7 mins.
+• In a deep pot or pan, saute the onions in the olive oil until soft and translucent, about 5-7 mins.
 Add in the garlic, and continue to saute until the garlic is golden and fragrant.

 • Add in the ground beef.
 Season with the beef bouillon cube, fish sauce, and ground black pepper.
 Stir to combine and cook the beef until no longer pink.